Asymptotics of Jack characters: is of degree

 (the difference between the right-hand side of \eqref{eq:moment-cumulant-nice} and \eqref{eq:cumulant-definition} lies in the requirement on transitivity); indeed, the summands on the right-hand side of \eqref{eq:moment-cumulant-nice} can be pigeonholed according to the set of orbits of the group $\langle \sigma_1,\sigma_2\rangle$ and each such a class of summands corresponds to an appropriate summand on the right-hand side of \eqref{eq:moment-cumulant}.

 The function $\cumulant{\pi}$ (respectively, the function $\moment{\pi}$) depends only on the conjugacy class of the permutation $\pi$.
-Since such conjugacy classes are in a bijective correspondence with the integer partitions (i.e., the Young diagrams), we may index the family $(\cumulant{\pi})$ (respectively, the family $(\moment{\pi})$) by $\pi$ being an integer partition.
+Since such conjugacy classes are in a bijective correspondence with the integer partitions, we may index the family $(\cumulant{\pi})$ (respectively, the family $(\moment{\pi})$) by $\pi$ being an integer partition.
 With this perspective, \eqref{eq:moment-cumulant} can be viewed as the following system of equalities:

-If we view $(\cumulant{\pi})$ as variables, \eqref{eq:moment-cumulant-2} becomes an upper-triangular system of equations which can be solved.
-This shows that each $\cumulant{\sigma}$ can be expressed as a polynomial in the variables $(\moment{\pi})$. \emph{Thus for our purposes it is enough to show that $\moment{\pi}$ is an $\alpha$-polynomial function.} We will do it by showing that $\moment{\pi}$ can be expressed as a polynomial in the indeterminates $\Sfunct_2,\Sfunct_3,\dots$.
+If we view $(\cumulant{\pi})$ as variables, \eqref{eq:moment-cumulant-2} becomes an upper-triangular system of algebraic equations which can be solved.
+This shows that each $\cumulant{\sigma}$ can be expressed as a polynomial in the variables $(\moment{\pi})$.
+Thus for our purposes it is enough to show that $\moment{\pi}$ is an $\alpha$-polynomial function.
+This is exactly the content of \cref{lem:non-transitive-polynomial} which we prove below. \end{proof}

-We will use the ideas presented in the proof of \cref{lem:isotropic-and-anisotropic} and we will show that it is possible to express \emph{the anisotropic Stanley polynomial for $\moment{\pi}$} as a polynomial in terms of \emph{the anisotropic Stanley polynomial for $\Rfunct_2$}, \emph{the anisotropic Stanley polynomial for $\Rfunct_3$},\dots.